 KCBX: And tell me about how when she first started kind of going pro.

 ESELUN: Well, that was 1958, she was married with two young girls and that was you know Donna Reed time, when women just didn't step outside the house.
 She left the house with a friend of hers - Evie Fletcher - and they flew to Hawaii, all dressed up in - those days, you know - with heels and dresses landed in Hawaii.
 They knew George Downing, who was one of the famous surfers in Hawaii.
-They went to find him, and hey asked where is Makaha?
+They went to find him, and they asked "where is Makaha?"
 It's on the west shore of Oahu.
-And he loaned him a car, and they went on the dirt road at that time out to Makaha, missed the beach, went all the way around the point, which is a gnarly place to go around, and never found Makaha.
-So George finally took them out there and said, stay out here, and he got him a paneled truck to rent to live in for a month.
+And he loaned them a car, and they went on the dirt road at that time out to Makaha, missed the beach, went all the way around the point, which is a gnarly place to go around, and never found Makaha.
+So George finally took them out there and said, stay out here, and he got them a paneled truck to rent to live in for a month.
 They stayed out there and they surfed the North Shore, which is where all the big waves are…Sunset Beach, Pipeline.
 And then of course the contests of Makaha.
 I think her heart really was at Makaha, there's an energy there, there's a quality of life on that western shore of Oahu that Marge really resonated with.
-And so I don't think she intended to stay quite that long, but she loved it so much she stayed.. her husband took over her.
+And so I don't think she intended to stay quite that long, but she loved it so much she stayed.. her husband took over.
 Her mother came over and helped with the girls.
 So it was a big deal at the time, in fact, she was on the news and in Oahu, they talked about the wahines living out of their van.
-So she was with much of a trailblazer for women's surfing.
+So she was much of a trailblazer for women's surfing.

 KCBX: And so what did she do in her 30s and 40s?